kkpan11/apple-llvm-project/DEMO.md

     - Avoids writing out Clang's Git revision (maybe it should avoid the version altogether).
     - Tells the linker not to write object file timestamps in the debug map.
-- `-fcas-builtin-path=<path>`: Use on-disk CAS, instead of in-memory.
+- `-fcas-path=<path>`: Use on-disk CAS, instead of in-memory.
-    - `-fcas-builtin-path='-'`: Use the default on-disk CAS.
+    - `-fcas-path='auto'`: Use an on-disk CAS at an automatically determined location (in the user's cache).
 - `-fcas-fs=<tree>`: use `<tree>` as the root filesystem.
 This *should* work in the driver (causing the driver to read from the same tree), but currently only works in `-cc1`.
-- `-fexperimental-cache-lex-raw`: perform a raw lex (no preprocessor) for each input file as a separate task from the full lex, and cache the result in the CAS.
+- `-fcache-raw-lex`: perform a raw lex (no preprocessor) for each input file as a separate task from the full lex, and cache the result in the CAS.
 This *should* work always, but currently depends on `-fcas-fs`.
+Currently a `-cc1` option.
+In the driver, it'll be exposed as `-fexperimental-cache=raw-lex`.
 - `-fdepscan`: Driver-only.
 Before running `-cc1`, use the clang dependency scanner to find and the dependencies and create a pruned tree in the CAS, then run `-cc1` using `-fcas-fs`.
 This *should* respect `-fcas` if it was